BrickMMO/tasks/individuals.markdown

     git push origin main
     ```

+> [!NOTE]
-You can get detailed instructions of this process on my [github-demo-branching](https://github.com/codeadamca/github-demo-branching) repo.
+> You can get detailed instructions of this process on my [github-demo-branching](https://github.com/codeadamca/github-demo-branching) repo.

 When you are working as an individual, you will not need to create any additional branches.
 You can simply add and commit all your changes directly to the `main` branch like in the examples above.